 When six SEAL team members cut out for a wild weekend in Key West, none of them expects to get the finest hook-up of their lives.
 No easy day for these guys means they get rewards of many torrid nights!
-A new Sassy Seven book series, coming in January from The Wilder Rose Press.
+A new Sassy Seven book series from The Wilder Rose Press.

 Miguel “Coyote” Cruz is happy to join his SEAL Team Arapaho teammates for a wild weekend at Key West.
 After all, they just came off a particularly tough mission and Coyote is ready to let it all hang out.
 The love ‘em and leave ‘em Cruz sees the female population of the tourist town as a veritable banquet for him.
 The last thing he expects is to meet a woman who gives new meaning to hot sex but who also singes his heart.
 What’s a no-commitment SEAL to do?